bytecodealliance/rfcs/accepted/wasmtime-debugging.md

 Instead of inserting calls to a utility function to check for breakpoints set at a specific instruction, we could insert `nop` instructions.
-Those `nop` instructions would be overwritten with `int3` instructions to generate `SIGTRAP` when executed, allowing us to then make a decision about either continuing if the execution was from an unrelated instance, or actually pausing execution and yielding control to the debugger.
+Those `nop` instructions would be overwritten with debug trap instructions to generate `SIGTRAP` when executed, allowing us to then make a decision about either continuing if the execution was from an unrelated instance, or actually pausing execution and yielding control to the debugger.

 One significant complication here would be passing the metadata required by the breakpoint handler is no longer as simple: we would need to recover that